peteroupc/peteroupc.github.io/randmisc.md

 [^46]: Karney, C.F.F., 2016.
 Sampling exactly from the normal distribution.
 ACM Transactions on Mathematical Software (TOMS), 42(1), pp.1-14.
 Also: "[**Sampling exactly from the normal distribution**](https://arxiv.org/abs/1303.6257v2)", arXiv:1303.6257v2  [physics.comp-ph], 2014.

 [^47]: Chewi, S., Gerber, P., et al., "[**Rejection sampling from shape-constrained distributions in sublinear time**](https://arxiv.org/abs/2105.14166)", arXiv:2105.14166, 2021

+[^48]: Castellares, F., Lemonte, A.J., Moreno, G., "On the two-parameter Bell-Touchard discrete distribution", _Communications in Statistics
+- Theory and Methods_ 4, (2020).

+[^49]: Castellares, F., Lemonte, A.J., Moreno, G., "On the two-parameter Bell-Touchard discrete distribution", _Communications in Statistics
+- Theory and Methods_ 4, (2020).

+[^50]: Batsidis, A., Lemonte, A.J., "On Goodness-of-Fit Tests for the Neyman Type A Distribution", REVSTAT-Statistical Journal (accepted Nov.
+2021).

 <a id=License></a>
 ## License